 On Holland America’s ships, there’s a main stage with high-energy performances by dancers and singers, but there are also comedians and ventriloquists.
 Their smaller stage is the BB King’s Blues Club with jazz and dancing most nights.
 They’ve got a dueling piano lounge.
 And at the Lincoln Center Stage, you can catch classical performances during the daytime and evening.

 You probably won’t be surprised to hear that there are basketball and tennis courts, as well as swimming pools aboard more cruise ships.
 But other unique sports activities you can do include rock climbing, ropes courses, volleyball, and even skydiving!
 Some of the more family-oriented cruise ships these days go all out with the sports activities.

-Carnival Cruise Lines has the incredible SkyRide, an open-air bicycle that you can ride along the ship’s beams.
+Carnival Cruise Lines has the incredible SkyRide, a two-lane suspended course in a pedal-powered go-mobile, with amazing views above the deck and sea.
 Royal Caribbean has the Flow Rider surfing simulator and the RipCord by iFly skydiving simulator.
 Norwegian has a go cart race track.
 If you’re looking for high-adrenaline activities, you’ve got it!

 Get a Makeover

 The spa on a cruise ship is often packed with things to do, from couple’s massages to mud baths, but you can also go in for a full makeover, a facial, or even a blowout for your onboard date night.
 If you find yourself with a little extra time to burn, why not head to the spa for a manicure or pedicure?